2021 World Para Athletics European Championships

-The 2021 World Para Athletics European Championships was a track and field competition for athletes with a disability open to International Paralympic Committee (IPC) affiliated countries within Europe, plus Azerbaijan, Israel and a refugee team with one athlete.
+The 2021 World Para Athletics European Championships was a track and field competition for athletes with a disability open to International Paralympic Committee (IPC) affiliated countries within Europe and a refugee team with one athlete.
 This was the 7th edition of the event.
 This was also the first time that the event was held in Poland.
 Around 670 athletes competed at the event.

 History

 The event was originally scheduled to be held between 3 and 7 June 2020.
 On 26 March 2020, it was announced that the event would be postponed as a result of the COVID-19 pandemic, and in June it was confirmed that the postponement would be until 2021.

 Venue

 The venue for the event was the Zdzisław Krzyszkowiak Stadium.